Facts Up Front Front-of-Pack Labeling Initiative

-On March 3, 2014, GMA and FMI launched a national education campaign to bolster awareness and understanding of Facts Up Front among consumers, and moms in particular, as they are the primary grocery shoppind decision makers in most households.
-To learn more about the campaign, visit www.factsupfront.org/newsroom.
+In March 2014, GMA and FMI launched a national education campaign to bolster awareness and understanding of Facts Up Front among consumers, and moms in particular, as they are the primary grocery shopping decision makers in most households.

 - Facts Up Front Web Site